How to Start an Ice Cream ShopLast updated on 5/24/2022

 5. Business Licenses and Permits

 Before you can legally open your ice cream shop and begin making sales, you'll need to acquire the right business licenses and permits.
-A few of the most important ones are listed below, but be sure to double-check with local laws and seek legal counsel to ensure your ice cream shop has everything it needs to open.
+A few of the most important ones are listed below but double-check with local laws and seek legal counsel to ensure your ice cream shop has everything it needs to open.

 - Business License - Business licenses are the legal requirements for you to operate in your industry and location, and as a result, they may vary based on location.

-- Employee Identification Number - Your ice cream shop will require a nine-digit employee identification number before employees and staff can be hired.
+- Employee Identification Number - Your ice cream shop will require a nine-digit employee identification number before you can hire employees and staff.
 Every business in the United States has a unique employee identification number for identification purposes.

 - Seller’s Permit - A seller’s permit legally authorizes your business as a collector of sales tax.
 Many states and local areas require a seller’s permit, so be sure to double-check your state and local laws.